wq/wq/docs/index.md

 # wq Framework

-wq is a modular framework for bespoke **survey and geospatial data collection** apps, with built-in support for **offline installation and sync**.  wq automatically generates a fully functional **Django + React** application that can sync directly to your existing database - with nothing more than a few CLI commands and an **XLSForm** definition.
+wq is a modular framework for bespoke **survey and geospatial data collection** apps, with built-in support for **offline installation and sync**.
+With just a few CLI commands and an **XLSForm** definition, wq can automatically generate a fully functional **Django + React** application that syncs directly to your existing database.
 You can then directly modify the resulting code to integrate third party (or your own) Django apps and React components.

 ## Live Demo